 With this move, the program will transition to a two-year program (56 credits).
 We remain committed to educating compassionate and competent couples and family therapists who work with clients across cultural locations and faith traditions.

 The program prepares you to become a licensed marriage and family therapist (LMFT).
 Under the guidance of clinicians who are state approved and American Association for Marriage and Family Therapy (AAMFT) approved supervisors, you are trained to assess, diagnose, and treat mental health and relationship concerns.
-You engage in self-of-the-therapist exploration to better understand themselves as care providers.
-You are prepared to clinically heal and empower individuals and relationships from intersecting social locations (e.g., ethnicities, gender identities, faith traditions).
+You engage in self-of-the-therapist exploration to better understand yourself as a care provider.
+Graduates report being prepared to clinically heal and empower individuals and relationships from intersecting social locations (e.g., ethnicities, gender identities, faith traditions).

 Classes are taught weekdays and select evenings and weekends.
 Our Clinical Coordinator and faculty supervisors support you throughout the internship process.
 You may work part-time throughout the program.
 However, you need to be available for classes and clinical work during daytime hours.
 Most classes are taught in person on campus, although many courses use online elements as part of the learning process.
 We are operating currently under a COVID contingency plan and courses are offered online.